 Even if you don’t want to play a round, you can walk around Pebble Beach Golf Links or drive through on the 17-Mile Drive and enjoy the views.
 It’ll cost you nearly $600 to get a tee time—and that’s with the exclusive discount for those staying at the adjoining Lodge at Pebble Beach.

-Whether you choose to just take in the view or take a swing on the green, Pebble Beach Golf Links will enthrall you with its Carmel Bay vistas.
+Whether you choose to just take in the view or take a swing on the green at one of the world’s most famous golf courses, Pebble Beach Golf Links will enthrall you with its Carmel Bay vistas.

 Garland Ranch Regional Park

 Still feel like you’re in the city?
 Take a trip to Garland Ranch Regional Park.
 It’s the oldest of the parks in the Monterey Peninsula Regional Parks Department system and is quite expansive.

 Garland Ranch Regional Park features a good mix of easy, short trails and strenuous, day-long hikes through wildflower meadows and Redwood groves.
 The Carmel River runs through the park feeding its wide variety of ecological life.